-Day 5 - Set off riding into the national park, where your sure-footed criollo horses will carry you on exhilarating canters across the wide, arid plains at the base of the Cotopaxi Volcano.
+Day 5 - Set off riding into the national park, where there are lots of chances for exhilarating canters across the wide, arid plains at the base of the Cotopaxi Volcano.
 The horses enjoy the open spaces but have a calm temperament so they settle into a rhythm without trying to rush.
-Several herds of wild horses inhabit the park and to ride alongside these, galloping freely with their long manes flowing across the rugged terrain, is an unique experience.
-Part of todays' route follows what was once the main Inca highway linking Quito with Cusco in Peru.
-Turning east off this you ride on another Inca route leading down to the Amazon.
-Stop to visit the remains of an Inca fort before continuing on through gently undulating grassy hills, passing drumlins and moraine, crossing lahas and old lava flows before returning to Los Mortinos via a canyon (about 6 hours riding) Dinner and a second night at Hacienda Los Mortinos (B,L,D).
+Several herds of wild horses inhabit the park and to ride alongside these, as they gallop freely with long manes flowing across the rugged terrain, is a unique experience.
+Part of todays' route follows what was once the main Inca highway linking Quito with Cusco in Peru and turning east off this you ride on another Inca route leading down to the Amazon.
+Stop to visit the remains of an Inca fort before continuing on through gently undulating grassy hills, passing drumlins and moraine, crossing old lava flows before returning to Los Mortinos via a canyon (about 6 hours riding) Dinner and second night at Hacienda Los Mortinos (B,L,D).

-Day 6 - Set off riding again, heading up the slopes of Rumiñahui ('stoneface') Volcano, with an excellent chance of close encounters with condors, fox and deer.
-You will pass polylepis ('paperbark') trees, native shrubs such as chuquiragua and valeriana and a host of colourful wild flowers hugging the hillsides.
-Climbing to above 4000 metres (13,100 ft) you will experiencing one of the highest canters in the world!
-Then continue into a hidden valley where there are often wild horses grazing close to the towering cliffs.
-The views are unforgettable and the picnic spot unmatchable.
-Trails marked out by the wild horses take you back down the mountain and on to a once important Jesuit Hacienda recently restored - now a delightful place to stay (6 to 7 hours riding).
-Dinner and the night at Hacienda Santa Ana.
+Day 6 - Set off riding again, heading up the slopes of Rumiñahui ('stoneface') Volcano, where there are good chances to see condors, fox and deer and you will ride past polylepis ('paperbark') trees, native shrubs such as chuquiragua and valeriana and a host of colourful wildflowers scattered on the hillsides.
+Climbing to above 4000 metres (13,100 ft) this is a place for one of the highest canters in the world!
+Continue into a hidden valley where there are often wild horses grazing close to the towering cliffs, the views are unforgettable and the picnic spot unmatchable.
+In the afternoon, trails marked out by the wild horses take you back down the mountain and on to a once important Jesuit Hacienda recently restored - now a delightful place to stay (6 to 7 hours riding).
+Dinner and night Hacienda Santa Ana.
 (B,L,D)